-The September 14, 2016, reference 02, is modified as follows.
-The claimant was able to work and available for full-time work during the benefit week that ended August 20, 2016, but was temporarily unemployed during that week.
-The claimant is eligible for benefits for the week that ended August 20, 2016, provided he meets all other eligibility requirements.
+The September 15, 2016, reference 03, decision is reversed.
+The claimant was able and available, but partially unemployed during the benefit week that ended August 13, 2016.
+The claimant is eligible for benefits for that week, provided he meets all other eligibility requirements.
 The employer's account may be charged for those benefits.
-The claimant did not meet the able and available requirements during the weeks that ended August 27, September 3, and September 10, 2016.
-The claimant is not eligible for benefits for those three weeks.